 The Government issues bonds with maturities ranging from the very short term (less than a year) to very long term (up to 30 years).

 Short-term bonds typically offer lower yields because they pose relatively little risk to an investor’s money.

 Longer-term bonds typically pay more to compensate the risk of inflation, liquidity and many other uncertainties.

-The curve takes different shapes at different points in economic cycle like Steep, Flat, Inverted and Humped yield curve.
+The curve takes different shapes at different points in the economic cycle like Steep, Flat, Inverted, and Humped yield curve.